wnetzel/all_in_the_multitouch/README.md

 # It's All In The Multitouch
- A repository for my thesis in the Master's programme "Music, Communication and Technology" at the University of Oslo, named "It's All In The Multitouch".
+ A repository for my thesis in the Master's programme "Music, Communication and Technology" at the University of Oslo.

  ## Code
- Contains my (simplified) Pure data recreation of a Sequential Prophet 6 synthesizer.
+ Contains my (simplified) Pure data recreation of a [Sequential Prophet-6](https://www.sequential.com/product/prophet-6/) synthesizer.

  Dependencies:
  - [Pure Data (0.54-0)](https://puredata.info/)